luisleon90/dbt_snowflake_summit_hol_2026/README.md

 2. Open the **dbt Wizard** panel in dbt Platform Studio
 3. In the dbt Wizard prompt, type a request such as:
    > *"Generate data quality tests for the vw_hed_data_quality model"*

-4. Review the tests dbt Wizard proposes — it will suggest appropriate checks (e.g., `not_null`, `unique`, `accepted_values`) based on the columns and their types in the model
-5. Ask dbt Wizard to write the tests directly to a file by following up with:
-   > *"Write these tests to the schema YAML file for this model"*
+> **⚠️ Note:** dbt Wizard not only writes test appropriately, but follows the same validation workflow you would expect of an analytics engineer.
+Wizard knows to run dbt test versus dbt build for the most efficient use of warehouse compute.

-6. dbt Wizard will create or update the relevant `.yml` file with the test definitions — review the file in the **Project Navigator** to confirm the tests were added correctly
+4. dbt Wizard will create or update the relevant `.yml` file with the test definitions — review the file in the **Project Navigator** to confirm the tests were added correctly.
-7. Ask dbt Wizard to run the new tests:
+5. Ask dbt Wizard to run the new tests:
    > *"Run the tests for this model"*

 > **Note:** Notice that dbt Wizard runs `dbt test` rather than `dbt build`.
 Wizard understands the difference — `dbt build` would rebuild the model *and* run tests, consuming unnecessary warehouse compute.
 Since the model already exists and we only want to validate it, `dbt test` is the correct and more efficient command.
 Wizard makes this call automatically.